WashUMRC/GeneralFileManagement/README.md

 # GeneralFileManagement

-- dicomAndTIFCleaner removes any and all DICOM files and TIF images from both scanning systems.
+- dicomAndTiffCleaner removes any and all DICOM files and TIF images from both scanning systems.
 Intended for periodic system cleanup.